Take Care Of Your Skin

 2. Careful Breathing

 If you’ve ever watched a baby sleep you will notice its belly moving up and down as they breathe.
 What’s good for the baby is still good for us today!
-Despite this we have somehow forgotten the importance of breathing properly.
+Despite this, we have somehow forgotten the importance of breathing properly.
 Note the word ‘properly’.
-When we inhale a muscle called the diaphragm tightens leading to a plethora of processes which draws air into our lungs, causes our rib cage to expand and allows free flow of oxygen.
+When we inhale a muscle called the diaphragm tightens leading to a plethora of processes that draw air into our lungs, causes our rib cage to expand and allows free flow of oxygen.
 Take slow deep breaths through your nose and concentrate on the sensation of cool air flowing through your nostrils.
 Exhale slowly.
 Repeat, and focus on your breathing.

 We need to think carefully about our eating habits.
 All too often we allow our lifestyles and priorities to cause us to lose focus on important things like nutrition and diet.
 As children, most of us are lucky to have parents who planned our meals and took their nutritional content seriously.
 As parents ourselves, we may be doing the same for our children whilst putting ourselves last.
 This is a huge mistake!
 We can be so work driven and consumed by life’s activity that we make costly, convenient and calorie filled choices without considering the nutritional value.